Radial Attention: $O(n\log n)$ Sparse Attention with Energy Decay for Long Video Generation: Preliminary

 \section{Preliminary}

 \lblsect{Preliminary}

 Diffusion models synthesize videos by sampling Gaussian noise $\mX_T \sim \mathcal{N}(\mathbf{0}, \mI)$ in a latent space and progressively denoising it through a neural network to produce a clear latent $\mX_0$, which is subsequently decoded into the final video using a pre-trained decoder.
 Compared to images, videos introduce an additional temporal dimension, significantly increasing the number of latent tokens.
-For instance, generating a 5-second 720p video in HunyuanVideo~\cite{kong2024hunyuanvideo} requires approximately 115K tokens.
-Aggressively compressing the latent space often compromises video quality, thereby imposing a lower bound on token reduction~\cite{rombach2022high}.
+For instance, generating a 5-second 720p video in HunyuanVideo~\cite{kong2024hunyuanvideo} requires approximately 110K tokens.
+Excessive latent compression degrades video quality~\cite{rombach2022high}, limiting token reduction.

 To capture spatiotemporal correlation in video generation, recent models~\cite{wan2025,kong2024hunyuanvideo,genmo2024mochi,yang2024cogvideox} use 3D dense attention, which computes interactions between all token pairs.
 Given $n$ tokens with embedding dimension $d$, attention is computed as: